cloudify-cosmo/docs.getcloudify.org/content/manager/maintenance-mode.md

 Cloudify Manager currently has <number of active executions> running or pending executions.
 Waiting for them to finish before activating.
 {{< /gsHighlight >}}

-Once all executions have completed, the Manager will enter the 'activated' state.
+After all executions have completed, the Manager enters the 'activated' state.

-{{% gsTip title="Executions details" %}}
+{{% gsTip title="Execution Details" %}}
-Running the maintenance mode status command in verbose mode would provide detailed information about the current active executions.
+If you run the maintenance mode status command in verbose mode, you can view detailed information about the current active executions.
 {{% /gsTip %}}

 Run `cfy maintenance-mode deactivate` to deactivate maintenance mode.

-### Using the Web UI
+## Running Maintenance Mode from the Cloudify UI
-Managing the maintenance mode is enabled from the settings section in the Web UI.
+For Premiun users, you can manage maintenance mode by selecting **Maintenance Mode** in the dropdown menu adjacent to your user name.